arumduri/bootstrap/site/content/docs/5.3/helpers/focus-ring.md

 </a>
 {{< /example >}}

-## 사용자 지정
+## Customize

-CSS 변수, Sass 변수, 유틸리티 또는 사용자 정의 스타일을 사용하여 포커스 링의 스타일을 수정합니다.
+Modify the styling of a focus ring with our CSS variables, Sass variables, utilities, or custom styles.

-### CSS 변수
+### CSS variables

-필요에 따라 `--bs-focus-ring-*` CSS 변수를 수정하여 기본 모양을 변경할 수 있습니다.
+Modify the `--bs-focus-ring-*` CSS variables as needed to change the default appearance.

 {{< example >}}
 <a href="#" class="d-inline-flex focus-ring py-1 px-2 text-decoration-none border rounded-2" style="--bs-focus-ring-color: rgba(var(--bs-success-rgb), .25)">